Last updated on January 31, 2026

 Otawara, Soaring City

 The #2 channel land is a combination of Eiganjo and Takenuma in a lot of ways.
-Otawara, Soaring City can be used as a removal spell (okay, technically bounce spell) to bounce something back to your opponent’s hand.
+Otawara, Soaring City can be used as a blue removal spell (okay, technically a bounce spell) to return something back to your opponent’s hand.
 Or it can be used to bounce something you control back to your own hand to protect it or get more value from casting it again.

-Four mana is quite a lot for this effect but it has a lot of potential in a number of formats, even before you apply any cost reduction effects.
+Four mana is quite a lot for this effect but it has a lot of potential in a number of formats, even before you apply any cost reduction effects, making Otawara one of the best blue lands in the game.

 #1.
 Boseiju, Who Endures